 This article describes how to manage your Lumerical licenses using an existing FlexLM license manager, rather than Lumerical's FlexLM license manager.
 This may be useful when you have multiple products managed by the FlexLM license manager system.
 Rather than running multiple instances of the license manager for each vendor, a single license manager can be used for all of the licenses.

-When managing licenses from other vendors, using lmgrd rather than lmadmin as the license manager is common.
+When managing licenses from other vendors, using lmgrd rather than lmadmin version of the license manager is common.

-We have the possible license manager configurations for managing multiple licenses and multiple vendor daemons.
+We have the possible license manager configurations for managing multiple licenses or multiple vendor daemons.

 Running each license manager on a separate computer is the trivial configuration.
-There is no possibility of conflict since each license manager is on a different computer.
+There is no possibility of conflict since each license manager is on a different machine.

 2. Multiple license managers on one machine

 This is a popular configuration.
 Running all of the license managers on a single server is convenient for system administration.
 It is also helpful for end-users because they only need to remember the name of a single computer for all of their licensing needs.